Tomás Tavares: Loan to Farense

 On 18 January 2021, Tavares moved to Primeira Liga club Farense on a loan until the end of the season.

 Basel

 On 31 August 2021 Basel announced that they had signed Tavares on a one-year loan with an option to for a definite move.
 Tavares joined Basel's first team for their 2021–22 season under head coach Patrick Rahmen.
 Tavares played his domestic league debut for the club in the away game in the Cornaredo on 12 September 2021 as Basel played a 1–1 with Lugano.
-He scored his first goal for the club in the home game in the St. Jakob-Park on 26 September 2021.
+He scored his first goal for the club in the home game at the St. Jakob-Park on 26 September 2021.
 It was the second goal of the game as Basel won 3–1 against Zürich.

 Basel pulled the option to buy the player definitively.
-On 8 May 2022 during the match against Lausanne-Sport in the Stade de la Tuilière Tavares injured himself.
+On 8 May 2022 during the match against Lausanne-Sport at the Stade de la Tuilière Tavares injured himself.